Dell O'Dell

 Dell O'Dell was the stage name of Odella Newton (20 October 1897 – 5 February 1962) an American magician regarded in her profession as a pioneer who provided a role model for modern female performers.
 She was noted for being one of the first magicians to appear on television, on her own show, The Dell O'Dell Show, on ABC's local station in Los Angeles in 1951.
+Her show also had a brief ABC network run from September 14 to December 14, 1951.
 She was also one of few American women to have her own circus, the Della O'Dell Society Circus, which toured the Midwest in 1925 and 1926.
 Before becoming one of the most popular female magicians on the night club circuit during the 1930s, 40s, and 50s, Dell O'Dell also performed in vaudeville and burlesque.
 Her skills included juggling furniture and lecturing on physical culture.

 At an early stage of her career, she acquired the rights to the comedy magic act of Frank Van Hoven (1886-1929) and created her own versions of his burlesque magic tricks.
 At the height of her career, she was billed as "The World's Leading Lady Magician" and "The Queen of Magic."